corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 ### See the certificate path for a legal name

-You can check the location path of an identity manager certificate attached to any legal name in the network.
+You can check the location path of an Identity Manager certificate attached to any legal name in the network.

 **Sample command structure**